 A long dormant evil has been reawoken in the Abbey by wartime bombings.
 The vampiric, serpentine Vakal variously adopts the form of a boy (August Maturo) whom Burke once killed with an exorcism, and of a terrifying nun with glowing eyes – and as Burke, Irene and Frenchie enter the cloistered confines of the Abbey and the convent next door, their every attempt to keep Vakal in risks giving her a way out.
 For whether they are in the graveyard outside, or the catacombs, or the chapel, or the ice room, or the nuns’ cells, or the crucifix-strewn passageway hidden below, nothing is ever quite as it seems, with Vakal insinuating herself into their every perception of the environs that are both her prison and her playground.

 Two things quickly become clear about The Nun.
 The first is that, unlike so much other nunsploitation out there, this film has no intention of critiquing Catholicism.
-For in this straightforward story of the timeless clash between good and evil, the Church is placed unambiguously on the side of the good, and Vakal, while adopting Catholic dress and iconography as her guise, is never regarded as anything other than a vicious imposter, inverting the cross and poisoning faith.
+For in this straightforward story of the timeless clash between good and evil, the Church is placed unambiguously on the side of the good, and Vakal, while adopting Catholic dress and iconography as her guise, is never regarded as anything other than a vicious impostor, inverting the cross and poisoning faith.
 The real nuns, however, are models of piety, having devoted their entire lives to perpetual prayer designed to keep Vakal’s evil at bay, and even undertaking Jesus-like acts of self-sacrifice to ensure that the outside world remains safe.
 It is a strange dynamic, as Hardy simultaneously exploits the dark garb of nuns to creepy effect, and pays full respect to the religious order, finding a resolution to his puzzle story which depends upon a serious engagement with holy relics and even a belief in Christian lore.

 Secondly, The Nun is a film big on scares but short on subtext.
 Pumping fog and mist into the already deep shadows of virtually every location, Hardy capably builds the atmosphere, amps up the tension and sets up the frights, while also deploying smoke and mirrors and visual sleights of hand to restrict viewers to the characters’ illusory mindset in all these spooky set-pieces.
-Yet once you strip away the boo moments, once you sort the living from the dead, the only ‘outside reality’ to which The Nun refers is the (fraudulent) world of the Warrens, and the only place for which Vakal seems destined – perhaps after another sequel outing or several – is the Warrens’ room of curious cabinets where all these stories are ultimately contained.
+Yet once you strip away the boo moments, once you sort the living from the dead, the only ‘outside reality’ to which The Nun refers is the world of the Warrens (fictonalised here, fraudulent in fact), and the only place for which Vakal seems destined – perhaps after another sequel outing or several – is the Warrens’ room of curious cabinets where all these stories are ultimately contained.
 The Nun is effective as visceral, in-the-moment horror, but there is little of substance beneath the wimple.

 © Anton Bitel